rpfilomeno/Buyline-CardsAPI/README.md

-# Buyline-CardsAPI
+# Bank of New Zealand BNZ Buyline-CardsAPI
-Pure PHP implementation of Buy-Line SWIG API
+Pure PHP implementation of Buy-Line SWIG API used by BNZ

-Do you hate it why Buy-Line requires you to use SWIG and compile their SDK as PHP module?
+Do you hate it why BNZ Buy-Line requires you to use SWIG and compile their SDK as PHP module?
 Do you hate it when they haven't forked it to support PHP7?
 Here is your answer, a PHP Class that implements the API is pure PHP sockets.